PLOS/ember-cli-bootstrap-sass/README.md

 I tried getting ember-cli-boostrap-sassy to work to no avail, so we created our own fork.

+Used in https://github.com/PLOS/akita.
+If we obsolete Akita we can delete this repo.

 ###ember-cli-bootstrap-sass requires ember-cli version '0.0.41' or later